May Sarton: Biography

 Sarton was born in Wondelgem, Belgium (today a part of the city of Ghent), the only child of historian of science George Sarton and his wife, English artist Mabel Eleanor Elwes.
 When German troops invaded Belgium after the assassination of Archduke Franz Ferdinand in 1914, her family fled to Ipswich, England, where Sarton's maternal grandmother lived.

 One year later, they moved to Boston, Massachusetts, where her father started working at Harvard University.
 Sarton started theatre lessons in her late teens but continued writing poetry throughout her adolescence.
-She went to school in Cambridge, Massachusetts, graduating from Cambridge High and Latin School in 1929.
+She went to school in Cambridge, Massachusetts, graduating from Cambridge Latin High School in 1929.

 Sarton won a scholarship to Vassar but felt drawn to the theater after seeing Eva Le Gallienne perform in The Cradle Song.
-She joined Le Gallienne's Civic Repertory Theatre in New York and spent a year working as an apprentice.
+She joined Le Gallienne's Civic Repertory Theatre in New York City and spent a year working as an apprentice.
 However, Sarton continued to write poetry.
 When she was seventeen, she published a series of sonnets in December 1930, some of which were featured in her first published volume, Encounter in April (1937).

 When she was nineteen, Sarton traveled to Europe, living in Paris for a year.
 In this time, she met such literary and cultural figures as Virginia Woolf, Elizabeth Bowen, Julian Huxley and Juliette Huxley, Lugné-Pöe, Basil de Sélincourt, and S. S. Koteliansky.
 Sarton had affairs with both of the Huxleys.
 It was within this environment and community that she published her first novel, The Single Hound (1938).

 In 1945 in Santa Fe, New Mexico, she met Judith "Judy" Matlack (September 9, 1898 – December 22, 1982), who became her partner for the next thirteen years.
 They separated in 1956, when Sarton's father died and Sarton moved to Nelson, New Hampshire.
 Honey in the Hive (1988) is about their relationship.
 In her memoir At Seventy, Sarton reflected on Judy's importance in her life and her (Sarton's) Unitarian Universalist upbringing.
 She was elected a fellow of the American Academy of Arts and Sciences in 1958.

 Sarton later moved to York, Maine.
 In 1990, she was temporarily debilitated by a stroke.
 Since writing was difficult, she used a tape recorder to record and transcribe her journal Endgame: A Journal of the Seventy-Ninth Year (1992).
 Despite her physical difficulties, she maintained her sense of independence.
 Endgame was followed by the journal Encore: A Journal of the Eightieth Year (1993), a celebration of Sarton's life.
 She won the Levinson Prize for Poetry in 1993.
 Her final book, Coming Into Eighty (1995), published after her death, covers the year from July 1993 to August 1994, describing her attitude of gratitude for life as she wrestled with the experience of aging.

 She died of breast cancer on July 16, 1995, and is buried in Nelson Cemetery, Nelson, New Hampshire.